 A heads up on Mexico City: The traffic is atrocious.
 Under no circumstances try to cycle anywhere during rush hour.
 If you can, try to leave on a Sunday when the roads are quietest.

 Cycling in Vietnam is a world away from the more established routes.
 Terrains include dense jungle, misty mountains, and vast stretches of empty beaches.
 There are also miles and miles of rice paddy fields.
+Yes, Vietnam deserves its place on any list of the world’s best cycling tours.

 This is a safe and welcoming country.
 You will have no trouble finding delicious food at the end of the day’s excursions.
 You’re likely to be an object of some interest to locals.
 In Vietnam, people cycle for purely practical reasons.
 The most common response you will get to your explanation of cycling vast distances for pleasure is bemused laughter.